co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_load-cart-from-session.md

 ```

 <aside class="warning">
-  ⚠️ This features is not a REST API.
+  ⚠️ This feature is not a REST API.
 Do not treat it as such! ⚠️
 </aside>

 <aside class="notice">